Skip to main content Skip to footer

 And how brands can maximise the opportunity.

-Retail media is one of the fastest-growing segments in modern advertising and marketing..
-It’s the buzz word at every marketing conference, and every brand marketer and retailer growth strategy.
-But what does it actual mean, and why does it matter?
+Retail media is one of the fastest-growing segments in modern advertising and marketing.
+It’s the buzzword at every marketing conference, and every brand marketer and retailer growth strategy.
+But what does it actually mean, and why does it matter?

 What is Retail Media?

-Retail media is a form of digital advertising where brands promote products directly within a retailer’s own channels - such as their website, mobile app, email, or physical store environments
+Retail media is an advertising eco-system including digital and traditional touch-points) that is connected to a retailer, where brands promote products directly within a retailer’s own channels – such as their website, mobile app, email, or physical store environments

 In simple terms: